|Currency||CFA Franc BCEAO|

 Mining laws in Mali are based on the French legal framework.
 Gold extraction has occurred in this West African country since ancient times using simple implements before the modern mechanized system came into practice.
 This activity is traced to the days of monarchy of the Islamic emperors in the country when salt and gold were major Trans-Saharan trade commodities from Timbuktu and Djenné.

-According to Malian government sources, industrial gold miners in Mali, Africa’s third biggest producer, produced 46.9 tonnes of gold in 2016.
-During the first nine months of 2017, gold output hit 35.2 tonnes.
+According to Malian government sources, industrial gold miners in Mali, Africa’s third biggest producer, produced 60.8 tonnes of gold in 2018, an increase of 23% over the previous year.

 The government estimates that Mali contains approximately 800 tonnes (approximately 26.7 million ounces) of gold reserves.

 Major investors in Mali’s gold sector include Anglo Gold Ashanti, IAMGOLD and Randgold Resources.
-Late in 2017, B2Gold’s giant Fekola project began production and Hummingbird Resources’ new Yanfolila mine is expected to hit full production in 2018.
+Late in 2017, B2Gold’s giant Fekola project began production and Hummingbird Resources’ new Yanfolila mine hit commercial production early in 2018.

-The government has also said that informal artisinal miners produced about 50 tonnes of gold in 2017, more than double the 2016 haul of 20.1 tonnes.
+The government has also said that informal artisinal miners produced about 50 tonnes of gold in 2017, leading to an estimated combined industrial and informal production to have topped 95 tonnes in that year.

-Speaking at the 2017 Prospector’s and Developers Conference in Toronto, Mali’s Minister of Mines, Prof. Tiémoko Sangaré, said, “With a dozen gold mines in operation, the exploitation of the metal represents about 70% of export earnings and about 8% of Gross Domestic Product (GDP).
-In 2018, three other gold mines may enter into production.”
+Speaking at the 2017 Prospector’s and Developers Conference in Toronto, Mali’s Minister of Mines, Prof. Tiémoko Sangaré, said, “With a dozen gold mines in operation, the exploitation of the metal represents about 70% of export earnings and about 8% of Gross Domestic Product (GDP). ”

 Further, the Minister noted: “Mali has put in place a very attractive legislative and regulatory framework which can be summed up in a few points: